Online Colleges in Tennessee

-Governor Haslam’s initiative “Drive to 55” challenges the state to increase the number of Tennesseans with an associates or bachelor’s degree to 55% by 2025.
+The state’s initiative “Drive to 55” aims to increase the number of Tennesseans with an associates or bachelor’s degree to 55% by 2025.
 The goal is to expand college access and prepare students for the workforce, thereby improving economic development state-wide.

 Overview of Higher Education in Tennessee

-Tuition in the state is right in line with the national average, according to a 2016-2017 report by Collegeboard.org.
-In-state residents can expect to pay around $9520 to attend one of the 4-year public institutions.
-Out-of-state students will pay closer to $25,520.
+The NCES shows that tuition in the state is right in line with the national average.
+In-state residents can expect to pay around $9789 to attend one of the 4-year public institutions.
+Out-of-state students will pay closer to $26,068.

 About Online Colleges in Tennessee

 A 2018 report by the NCES stated that 11.3% of college students in Tennessee were enrolled exclusively in online courses.
 An additional 25.5% were participating in a hybrid of online and on-campus courses.

 These numbers have risen as schools have increased their online offerings.

 Today, University of Memphis offers more than 100 undergraduate and graduate degree programs taught fully online, in areas such as business, health, humanities and social science.